phoenixnodes/NGINX-Reverse-Proxy-for-Dynmap/index.md

 - A VPS with Ubuntu 18.04.

+### Step 1: Point your domain to your VPS IP

+These steps may vary for each domain registrar, this tutorial will explain how to point your domain to your VPS IP via CloudFlare.

 ### Step 1: Install NGINX

 Run these commands to update your system and install NGINX: